 4. Adapting to Technological Advancements

 The rapid advancement of technology has transformed various industries.
 By pursuing education at 30, you can familiarize yourself with the latest tools, software, and techniques relevant to your field.
-This technological fluency will give you a competitive edge as employers increasingly seek individuals who are comfortable navigating the digital landscape.
+This technological fluency will give you a competitive edge as employers increasingly seek comfortable individuals navigating the digital landscape.

 5. Better Earning Potential